 Not even a Mario game is safe from this: in Mario & Luigi: Superstar Saga, after you gain the ability to cause your partner to be buried into the ground or be shrunken by smacking them over the head with a hammer, you can do the above to Mario and then attempt to perform a high jump, which involves Luigi jumping on top of Mario and using him as leverage.
 Naturally, since Mario is shrunken, this'll fail, but during the brief moment while Luigi is on top of Mario's head, you can make him jump with the expected results.
 Not only is this hilarious in itself to begin with, but you can also keep juggling poor Luigi for as you like AND also get coins out of it for as long as Luigi has more than 1 HP left, which he keeps losing as his brother lovingly pounds the everloving crap out of his crotch hard enough to keep him suspended in midair.

-Also, this is how you actually defeat Digga-Leg in Super Mario Galaxy 2.
+This is how you defeat Digga-Leg in Super Mario Galaxy 2.
 The Power Star is contained within his crotch, and you have to smash the glass dome located where his crotch would be.

 Ken Masters gets one of these in one of his Street Fighter endings...
 More specifically, the III one — and he got it courtesy of his five-year-old son Mel.
 And boy, did poor Eliza freak out when she saw this.